 - Plug-in smart devices

-- Control platform upgrades (if wiring infrastructure is already in place)
+- Control platform upgrades (if wiring infrastructure's already there)

 - Separate IoT network — Put smart home devices on a dedicated Wi-Fi VLAN, isolated from your computers and personal devices.